-Matt, 21, Canada, Lover of Jen, News Junkie, Aspiring Journalist/Photojournalist /Archivist, Simpsons nerd, Opinionated curmudgeon.
+Matt, 23, Canada, Lover of Jen, News Junkie, Journalist, Photographer, Podcaster, Simpsons nerd, Opinionated curmudgeon.

 Some of the photographs I post are not my own, and they are copyrighted by their respective photographers.
 I will cite and source every photograph I find that isn't mine.
 This isn't a commercial/profit blog, I do not make any money from this blog.
 I post photographs I like and am inspired by to show to my followers, in the hopes that they like them and are inspired by them as well.
 I do not wish to profit or gain from posting others' works.